-This Proxy Statement and the enclosed form of proxy are being mailed to stockholders on or about June 24, 2013, in connection with the solicitation by the Board of Directors of Destination XL Group, Inc. (the "Company") of proxies to be used at the Annual Meeting of Stockholders, to be held at the Company's corporate headquarters located at 555 Turnpike Street, Canton, Massachusetts 02021 at 9:00 A.M., local time, on Thursday, August 1, 2013 and at any and all adjournments thereof (the "Annual Meeting").
+This Proxy Statement and the enclosed form of proxy are being mailed to stockholders on or about July 2, 2015, in connection with the solicitation by the Board of Directors of Destination XL Group, Inc. (the "Company") of proxies to be used at the Annual Meeting of Stockholders, to be held at the Company's corporate headquarters located at 555 Turnpike Street, Canton, Massachusetts 02021 at 9:00 A.M., local time, on Thursday, August 13, 2015 and at any and all adjournments thereof (the "Annual Meeting").
 When proxies are returned properly executed, the shares represented will be voted in accordance with the stockholders' instructions.

 Stockholders are encouraged to vote on the matters to be considered.
-However, if no instructions have been specified by a stockholder, the shares covered by an executed proxy will be voted (i) FOR the election of all nine nominees to serve as directors of the Company, (ii) FOR the approval of the amendment to our 2006 Incentive Compensation Plan to increase the total number of shares of common stock authorized for issuance under the plan and, as a sub-limit under the plan, to increase the maximum number of those shares that may be subject to the granting of awards other than stock options and stock appreciation rights, (iii) FOR the approval, on an advisory basis, of named executive officer compensation, (iv) FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm, and (v) in the discretion of the proxies named in the proxy card with respect to any other matters properly brought before the Annual Meeting.
+However, if no instructions have been specified by a stockholder, the shares covered by an executed proxy will be voted (i) FOR the election of all ten nominees to serve as directors of the Company, (ii) FOR the reapproval of the material terms of the 2006 Incentive Compensation Plan, as amended, in order to preserve tax deductibility under Section 162(m) of the Internal Revenue Code, (iii) FOR the approval, on an advisory basis, of named executive officer compensation, (iv) FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm, for the fiscal year ending January 30, 2016 and (v) in the discretion of the proxies named in the proxy card with respect to any other matters properly brought before the Annual Meeting.
 Any stockholder may revoke such stockholder's proxy at any time before it has been exercised by attending the Annual Meeting and voting in person or by filing with the Secretary of the Company either an instrument in writing revoking the proxy or another duly executed proxy bearing a later date.

-Only holders of our common stock, par value \$0.01 per share, of record at the close of business on June 3, 2013, the record date for the Annual Meeting, will be entitled to notice of, and to vote at, the Annual Meeting.
-On that date, there were 50,772,038 shares of common stock issued and outstanding, excluding shares held by the Company in treasury.
+Only holders of record of our common stock, par value \$0.01 per share, at the close of business on June 25, 2015, the record date for the Annual Meeting, will be entitled to notice of, and to vote at, the Annual Meeting.
+On that date, there were 50,747,684 shares of common stock issued and outstanding, excluding shares held by the Company in treasury.
 Each share is entitled to one vote at the Annual Meeting.

-A plurality of the votes properly cast for the election of directors is required to elect directors.
-A majority of the votes properly cast is required for all other matters.
+A majority of the votes properly cast is required for approval of all matters.
 However, as described in more detail in Proposal 3, Proposal 3 is an advisory vote and non-binding.